The First Seasonal Collection - Summer

 Our very first seasonal collection following our launch are awe inspired by my most fond memories and lifelong belief!

-Inspired by the gifts given to baby Jesus upon arrival…
+Inspired by the sacred gifts given to baby Jesus upon arrival…

-(This soap is also featured in our 2024 Christmas Collection)
+This soap holds meaning, tradition, and faith — and it’s also featured in our 2024 Christmas Collection.

 In tribute of their Ngāi Te Rangi and Ngāti Ranginui lineage - I created Tauranga Moana.